yulin0629/interactive-mcp/README.md

 | ----------------- | ----- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `--timeout`       | `-t`  | Sets the default timeout (in seconds) for user input prompts.
 Defaults to 30 seconds.                                                                                                                 |
 | `--disable-tools` | `-d`  | Disables specific tools or groups (comma-separated list).
 Prevents the server from advertising or registering them.
 Options: `request_user_input`, `message_complete_notification`, `intensive_chat`. |

+**Terminal selection on macOS**

+By default the server now launches command UIs with the system's default terminal app when running on macOS.
+Set `INTERACTIVE_MCP_TERMINAL_APP` (for example `Terminal` 或 `iTerm`) before starting the server if you need to target a specific terminal explicitly.

 **Example:** Setting multiple options in the client config `args` array: